 The voltage is 120/240 single phase three wire service.
-The power is delivered to this building via an underground service lateral.
 The amperage rating of this service is 200.
 Copper wire is used throughout the building.
 Non-metallic sheathed cable (Romex) is the type of wiring used throughout the house.
 The grounding of the service is provided by two driven rods.